dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 you will see the following:

 - With `permissions="open"`, you have `V` rights on the image: Normal view.
-- With `permissions="restricted"`, you have `RV` rights on the image: Blurred image.
+- With `permissions="restricted-view"`, you have `RV` rights on the image: Blurred image.
 - With a blank `<bitstream>` tag, you have no rights on the image: No view possible.
   Only users from `ProjectMember` upwards are able to look at the image.

 ## Describing Resources With the `<resource>` Element